Ryan Murphy (producer): Unproduced projects

-Murphy has also created and produced various unsuccessful television pilots.
-The WB sitcom pilot St. Sass, starring Delta Burke and Heather Matarazzo, was not picked up.
+Murphy has created and produced various unsuccessful television pilots.
+The WB's sitcom pilot St. Sass, starring Delta Burke and Heather Matarazzo, was not picked up.
 In 2008, Murphy wrote and directed the FX pilot Pretty/Handsome, which also was not picked up.
 By April 2013, HBO had given a pilot order for Murphy's sexuality drama Open, which began filming in late 2013.
 By September 2014, HBO had opted not to proceed to series.

-Murphy also had several films in development: Dirty Tricks, a political comedy, One Hit Wonders, a musical comedy, and a sequel to The Normal Heart.
+Murphy also had several films in development: Dirty Tricks, a political comedy based on the play by John Jeter, One Hit Wonders, a musical comedy, and a sequel to The Normal Heart.
+He was also courted by studios to direct film versions of the Broadway musicals The Rocky Horror Picture Show, Wicked, and Annie.

 In 2014, Murphy was developing a feature film of the life of reclusive heiress Huguette Clark, based on the best-selling book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune.
-There has been no development on these films since their announcement.
+In 2018, Murphy was developing a MeToo anthology series called Consent.
+In 2019, Murphy was developing a 10-part miniseries adaptation of A Chorus Line and a biopic on the actress Marlene Dietrich starring Jessica Lange for Netflix.
+There have been no development on these projects since their announcement.

+In 2020, Rob Lowe revealed via Instagram that he was in discussions with Murphy to play Joe Exotic in a scripted adaptation of Tiger King.

 Personal life

-Ryan Murphy was born on November 9, 1965, Murphy was raised in an Irish Catholic family.

-He attended Catholic school until eighth grade, and later graduated from Warren Central High School in Indianapolis.
-Murphy grew up in a Catholic household, but is “done with the Church", having left it; however he still occasionally goes to church.
+While Murphy grew up in a Catholic household, he is "done with the Church," having left it; however, he still occasionally goes to church.
 He serves on the National Advisory Board of Young Storytellers.
 He once owned a house designed by renowned mid-century modern architect Carl Maston.

 In an interview about his show Pose, which is set in 1987, during the height of the initial AIDS crisis, Murphy described his concern about contracting HIV while at college, getting tested frequently even when celibate.

 Murphy has been married to photographer David Miller since July 2012.
 They have three sons born via surrogacy.